AOMediaCodec/libavif/README.md

     ... image->width;
     ... image->height;
     ... image->depth;     // If >8, all plane ptrs below are uint16_t*
-    ... image->yuvFormat; // U and V planes might be smaller than Y based on format,
-                          // use avifGetPixelFormatInfo() to find out in a generic way

     // Option 1: Use YUV planes directly
     ... image->yuvPlanes;
     ... image->yuvRowBytes;
+    ... image->yuvRange;
+    ... image->yuvFormat;          // U and V planes might be smaller than Y based on format,
+                                   // use avifGetPixelFormatInfo() to find out in a generic way ... image->matrixCoefficients; // specifies how to convert YUV planes to RGB if (image->alphaPlane) {       // Use alpha plane, if present.
+        ... image->alphaPlane;
+        ... image->alphaRowBytes;
+        ... image->alphaRange;     // Note: This might be limited range!
+    }

     // Option 2: Convert to interleaved RGB(A)/BGR(A) using a libavif-allocated buffer. avifRGBImage rgb;